The Aviation Law Review: Japan

 ii Carriers' liability towards passengers and third parties

-In a typical tort claim, the operator's liability to passengers and third parties is established by demonstrating:
+In a typical tort claim, the operator's liability towards passengers and third parties is established by demonstrating:

 - the right or legally protected interest of the claimant;